ben-strasser/webserver/README.md

 };
 ```

+If omitted from the constructor parameters, `status` is 200 which means that everything went well.
+If `mime_type` is ommited, then the constructed `Response` has an empty `mime_type` string.
-If omitted, `status` is 200 which means that everything went well.
-If omitted, `mime_type` is empty.
-If it is empty, no MIME-type header is sent to the client.
-The request object passed to a handler is on a default constructed state, i.e., `status` is 200 and `mime_type` is empty.
+If this string is empty when the handler terminates, no MIME-type header is sent to the client.
+The request object passed to a handler is in a default constructed state, i.e., `status` is 200 and `mime_type` is empty.

-Finally, there is the `Config` object to control some details about the server.
+Finally, the server can be configured using a `Config` object.
 It has the following structure:

 ```cpp
 struct Config{